hoobs-org/hoobsd/README.md

 # ![](https://raw.githubusercontent.com/hoobs-org/HOOBS/master/docs/logo.png)

-The HOOBS server daemon is the software that creates and runs bridge instances.
+The HOOBS server daemon is the software that creates and runs bridge bridges.

 ## Installing